 Breath and Body Awareness Practice

-The Resilient Breath and Body Awareness Practice is a valuable tool to help you feel more comfort in your body, settle down your mind, and awaken your being.
-Watch the video above.
+The Resilient Breath and Body Awareness Practice [see video above for a guided practice] is a valuable tool to help you feel more comfort in your body, settle down your mind, and awaken your being.

 Bonus: Add Aromatherapy to Your Body Awareness Practice